aarontharris/Fuel/README.md

 ### Type Maps
 Mapping a base-type to a leaf-type is performed using the bind(base, leaf) method within FuelModule.configure().

+You may bind a class to a instance.
+(Highest precedence)

+You may bind a class to a provider.
+(Next highest precedence)

+You may bind a class to a class.
+(Lowest precedence).
 ```
 public class SampleFuelModule extends FuelModule {
   protected void configure() {